Automattic/vip-go-node/src/newrelic/README.md

 # VIP Go New Relic integration

 ## Initialization
-If your app requires New Relic, you can run the following to install the `newrelic` package:
+New Relic is no longer a peer dependency for this module.
+If your app requires New Relic, you can run the following command to install the `newrelic` package:

 ```
 npm install --save newrelic@^4.8.0